-- Create a folder connection it to the ExerciseData folder (Hint: right-click on Folders). - As we did in the previous exercise, make this folder the default in for the Project and remove the Untitled folder from the Project. - Click the Save Project icon in the upper left of the Project window on the Quick Access toolbar. - Navigate to the Chapter2 folder (Hint: look in your Project Folders for the ExerciseData folder).
-Select the Exercise2A folder by clicking on it once.
+- Create a folder connection to the ExerciseData folder (Hint: right-click on Folders). - As we did in the previous exercise, make this folder the default for the Project and remove the Untitled folder from the Project. - O Click the Save Project icon in the upper left of the Project window on the Quick Access toolbar. - Navigate to the Chapter2 folder (Hint: look in your Project Folders for the ExerciseData folder).
+Name the Project Exercise2A.
 Click Save.

 - Outside of ArcGIS, Open Windows File Explorer and navigate to the Exercise2A folder.
-You will see that a Project named Exercise2A related there, along with a few other default items. - Go back to the ArcGIS Pro window.
+You will see that a Project named Exercise2A has been created there, along with a few other default items. - O Go back to the ArcGIS Pro window.
 In the Catalog pane, right-click on the ExerciseData folder.
-Notice the option to Add to Favorites + and Add To New Projects +.
+Notice the option to Add to Favorites ★ and Add To New Projects ★.
 Select Add to New Projects.